-Read in your genre
+Read in Your Genre

-Not only is it a good idea to read in your genre, I’d also recommend that you read outside of your genre.
+Not only is it a good idea to read in your genre, but I’d also recommend that you read outside of your genre.
 There is so much to be gained by reading across the bookstore’s aisles.
 For example, I recently recommended Eat Like a Fish by Bren Smith.
 It’s a nonfiction account of his experiences as a fisherman and later sea farmer.
 The writing is exquisite and highly engaging.
 It doesn’t feel like nonfiction, although every word is true.

-When I recommended the book, it was to a group of novelists.
-I think there is a lot that fiction writers can learn by reading good-quality nonfiction.
+I recommended the book to a group of novelists.
+I think there is a lot that fiction writers can learn by reading good quality nonfiction.
 Smith is a master at telling a whole story in a single paragraph.
 His narrative style pulls the reader straight into the book and makes you care about the depth and complexity of the issues.
 And guess what?
 That is exactly what novelists are seeking to do.

 There are at least a hundred books about writing.
-As you peruse the bookstore’s shelves, you’ll find books on how to be a better writer, memoirs on writer’s lives, and guide books on everything from the business of writing to the challenges of editing your own work.
-Read these books.
-Every one of them doesn’t have to speak to you, so lean toward the ones that stand out, but read them.
+As you peruse the bookstore’s shelves, you’ll find books on how to be a better writer, memoirs on writer’s lives, and guidebooks on everything from the business of writing to the challenges of editing your own work.
+Read those books.
+Every one of them won't speak to you, so lean toward the ones that stand out—but read them.

 By reading about writing, you can better understand both the art and business of writing and where your work fits into the puzzle.
-Too, you can sharpen your own practice and work out the details so that your writing process fits your lifestyle and needs.
+You can also sharpen your own practice and work out the details so that your writing process fits your lifestyle and needs.
 By reading about writing, we become better writers.

-So, if you aren’t a reader/writer, it’s OK.
+So, if you aren’t a reading writer, it’s OK.
 You can change your ways and start reading today.
-And if you are reading already, you may want to take a look at what you’re reading and how well that genre guides your practice and supports your craft.
+And if you are reading already, you may want to look at what you’re reading and how well that genre guides your practice and supports your craft.
 Are you getting everything you need from your current process or do you need to update your choices to include more options?
 I tend to read in one genre too often, so the reminder to read in multiple genres helps me to branch out and read more broadly, and that reading pushes me to consider a broader audience when I write.
 You may be similar.

 Related Blog Posts